A concert hall like no other

 Many top 20th Century composers and musicians have performed their work within the walls of the Palau.
 Composers like Ravel, Stravinsky and Manuel de Falla to name a few.

-On the other hand, it has featured other prominent figures in contemporary music like Ella Fitzgerald, Duke Ellington, Paco de Lucía, Woody Allen and Norah Jones.
+On the other hand, it has also featured other prominent figures in contemporary music like Ella Fitzgerald, Duke Ellington, Paco de Lucía, Woody Allen and Norah Jones.

 A Barcelona Icon